Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 elections bc, advance voting

-Each of the three main parties are counting on their loyal base to get out and vote.
+Each of the three main parties is counting on their loyal base to get out and vote.
+Perhaps many already have (at District Electoral offices, or by mail).

 If the campaign rhetoric and promises don’t deliver new enthusiasm to grab the interest of independent-thinking voters over the next 13 days, the final result on October 19 could be a dramatic surprise across the province.